oscar-system/oscar-website/community.md

 ## Discussion forum

-We are also experiment with a [GitHub discussion forum](https://github.com/oscar-system/Oscar.jl/discussions), which also can be used for discussions, questions and so on.
+We are experimenting with a [GitHub discussion forum](https://github.com/oscar-system/Oscar.jl/discussions), which also can be used for discussions, questions and so on.
 Note that it is public, and permanent, while Slack is ephemeral (i.e., discussions there vanish after some time).
 Using it requires a free [GitHub account](https://github.com).

 ## How to report issues